mdwarfgeek/eb/README.md

 ========

 The standard Makefile builds the light curve generator and Python module by default when you type "make".
+To build the IDL wrapper, type "make idl" (there is no need to type "make" first).

 To build the fitter / Monte Carlo program, change to the ebmc directory and run "make".
 You may need to alter the top level